Markets

 Meanwhile, investigations by Denmark, Germany and Sweden into explosions last September on the Nord Stream gas pipelines have not yet concluded, the three countries said on Tuesday as the U.N.
 Security Council met to discuss the case.
 The pipelines connecting Russia and Germany spewed gas into the Baltic Sea and worsened a European energy shortage.

-The risk of loss in trading financial assets such as stocks, FX, commodities, futures, bonds, ETFs or crypto can be substantial.
+The risk of loss in trading financial instruments such as stocks, FX, commodities, futures, bonds, ETFs and crypto can be substantial.
 You may sustain a total loss of the funds that you deposit with your broker.
 Therefore, you should carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.

-No consideration to invest should be made without thoroughly conduct your own due diligence, or consult with your financial advisors.
-Our web content might not suit you, since we have not known your financial condition and investment needs.
-It is possible that our financial information might have latency or contains inaccuracy, so you should be fully responsible for any of your transactions and investment decisions.
-The company will not be responsible for your capital lost.
+No decision to invest should be made without thoroughly conducting due diligence by yourself or consulting with your financial advisors.
+Our web content might not suit you since we don't know your financial conditions and investment needs.
+Our financial information might have latency or contain inaccuracy, so you should be fully responsible for any of your trading and investment decisions.
+The company will not be responsible for your capital loss.

-Without getting the permission from the website, you are not allow to copy the website graphics, texts, or trade marks.
-Intellectual property rights in the content or data incorporated into this website belongs to its providers and exchange merchants.
+Without getting permission from the website, you are not allowed to copy the website's graphics, texts, or trademarks.
+Intellectual property rights in the content or data incorporated into this website belong to its providers and exchange merchants.